 Rachel Lindsay (Conway class of 2015) is an ecological designer and artist with experience working in New England and Central America.
 In her design work, she draws from her experiences in agriculture, community development, and graphic design to integrate cultural sensitivity with environmental integrity.
 In 2009 she received a Fulbright grant to work with sustainable farming and watershed protection in Nicaragua, and completed a course in Agroecology at the Las Cañadas education center in Huatusco, Mexico.
 Rachel serves as Vice-Chair of the Greenfield Conservation Commission and is secretary of the Board of Directors of SosteNica: Sustainable Development Fund of Nicaragua.
 She is an Associate Designer at Regenerative Design Group, where her latest projects involve designing a therapeutic farm with integrated pollinator habitat, and exploring the intersection between native and edible plants.

 - BA Anthropology, Wesleyan University

-> See Join Us for Student Presentations on May 24 for more information about the presentations, and to RSVP to join us for part or all of the day.
+> See Join Us for Student Presentations on May 24 for more information about the presentations,.